JeremyLikness/DurableDungeon/README.md

   }
 }
 ```

+> There are two versions of code.`DurableDungeon` uses Durable Functions v1 and Table Storage. `DungeonEntities` surfaces the exact same API but uses the preview v2 and Durable Entities to track state.

 Change `AzureWebJobsStorage` to a connection string if you wish to use real storage.
 You can also [publish to Azure](https://jlik.me/e9k) or run a [command-line Zip deployment](https://jlik.me/e9l).